Valerio-Cola/WinT/README.md

 - [ ] Remove the least used words.
 - [ ] Optimize the word selection algorithm.
-- [x] Please provide a copy of the README in English.
+- [x] Provide a copy of the README in English.
-- [ ] Please provide a copy of the commented code in English.
+- [ ] Provide a copy of the commented code in English.
+- [ ] Merge English-Italian code.
 - [ ] Add the ability to enter the word to guess.
 - [x] Provide the ability to run the game on Windows terminal.
 - [ ] Integrate the [`Words_Selector.c`](Words_Selector.c) into the main code so that the user can insert his own list of words and organize them into multiple files automatically.